damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

     - git remote rm extern
   only:
     - master@group/project
-  tags:
-    - docker
 ```

 And he explains:

 > _The local and the remote project need to be either in different groups or projects, to ensure that the job is not triggered on both sides of the sync_

+The `git remote add` command adds the external remote reference (upstream), and the `only` section ensures that this is not issued from forks if you push it to another GitLab instance.

 ## What's Your Solution?

 We would love to know how you do that!
 Have a different solution?
-You can certainly help others!
-Let's share them all in [this issue], so everyone from the community can decide which solution suits themselves best!
+You can certainly help others.
+Let's share them all in [this post's issue](https://gitlab.com/gitlab-com/blog-posts/issues/299), so everyone from the community can decide which solution suits themselves best!
 Thank you!

 ## Conclusion

-We hope to have provided you with an easy solution for keeping your fork up-to-date.
+We hope to have provided you with easy solutions for keeping your fork up-to-date.
 Remember, you can even mirror repositories hosted in other Git platforms!

 Cool!
 I'm looking forward to hearing from you: feedback, questions, and suggestions are very welcome!
-Leave your comment below, add your solution to the issue, or tweet at us [@GitLab]!
+Leave your comment below, add your solution to the issue, or tweet at us [@GitLab](https://twitter.com/gitlab)!
 We ❤️ our community!

-Cheers!